-On March 10, 1948, world-renowned composer and pianist Ernst von Dohnányi (1877−1960) embarked for the Americas, leaving Europe for good.
-The Hungarian musician was seventy years old, and only a few years earlier he had been a triumphant, internationally admired pianist and leading figure in Hungarian musical life.
+On March 10, 1948, world-renowned composer and pianist Ernst von Dohnányi (1877−1960) embarked for the United States, leaving Europe for good.
+Only a few years earlier, the seventy-year-old Hungarian had been a triumphant, internationally admired musician and leading figure in Hungarian musical life.
 Fleeing a political smear campaign that sought to implicate him in intellectual collaboration with fascism, he reached American shores without a job or a home.
-Based on a range of previously unavailable material, A Wayfaring Stranger presents the final period in Dohnányi’s exceptional career and reexamines commonly held beliefs about the composer and his unique musical oeuvre.
+A Wayfaring Stranger presents the final period in Dohnányi’s exceptional career and uses a range of previously unavailable material to reexamine commonly held beliefs about the musician and his unique oeuvre.
 Offering insights into his life as a teacher, pianist, and composer, the book also considers the difficulties of émigré life, the political charges made against him, and the compositional and aesthetic dilemmas faced by a conservative artist.
-To this rich biographical account, Veronika Kusz adds detailed analyses of Dohnányi’s late works—in most cases the first to appear in musicological literature.
+To this rich biographical account, Veronika Kusz adds an in-depth examination of Dohnányi’s late works—in most cases the first analyses to appear in musicological literature.
 This corrective history provides never-before-seen photographs of the musician’s life in the United States and skillfully illustrates Dohnányi’s impact on European and American music and the culture of the time.